-The Association believes in efforts that provide for-
+The Association believes in racial equity principles at all levels of policymaking and efforts that provide for-

-- a.
-Programs establishing appropriate educational opportunities for Hispanic students - b.
-Grants and scholarships for higher education that will facilitate the recruitment, entry, and retention of Hispanics - c.
-Recognition of Hispanic educators as role models - d.
-Hiring, promotion, and retention of Hispanic educators at all levels of the education profession - e.
-Recruitment, training, employment, and retention of bilingual, bicultural, and culturally competent teachers, counselors, and other professional and support staff to meet the needs of Hispanic students - f.
-English proficiency programs that are designed to meet the language and cultural needs of Hispanic students - g.
-Dissemination of information and programs that include the values, heritage, language, culture, and history of Hispanics - h.
-Assistance to affiliates in meeting the educational needs of Hispanic students - i.
-English proficiency programs that are designed to meet the needs of Hispanic students - j.
-Involvement of Hispanics in lobbying efforts for federal programs - k.
-Involvement of Hispanic educators in developing educational materials used in classroom instruction - 1.
-Coordination with Hispanic organizations and concerned agencies that promote the values, language, culture, and history of Hispanics
+- Programs establishing appropriate opportunities for Hispanic students - Grants and scholarships for higher education that will facilitate the recruitment, entry, and retention of Hispanics - Recognition of Hispanic educators as role models c. - Hiring, promotion, and retention of Hispanic educators at all levels of the education profession - Recruitment, training, employment, and retention of bilingual, bicultural, and culturally competent teachers, counselors, and other professional and support staff to meet the needs of Hispanic students - English proficiency programs that are designed to meet the language and cultural needs of Hispanic students - Dissemination of information and programs that include the values, heritage, language, culture, and history of Hispanics - Assistance to affiliates in meeting the educational needs h. of Hispanic students - English proficiency programs that are designed to meet the needs of Hispanic students j.
+Involvement of Hispanics in lobbying efforts for federal programs

-- m.
-Involvement of Hispanics in professional development programs dealing with cultural pluralism and Hispanic values - n.
-Opposition to the resegregation of the public schools through overrepresentation in special education programs and underrepresentation in gifted programs - o.
-Opposition to the resegregation of the public schools through overrepresentation and/or underrepresentation in charter schools - p.
+- Involvement of Hispanic educators in developing educational materials used in classroom instruction - Coordination with Hispanic organizations and concerned agencies that promote the values, language, culture, and history of Hispanics - Involvement of Hispanics in professional development programs dealing with cultural pluralism and Hispanic values - Opposition to the resegregation of the public schools through overrepresentation in special education programs and underrepresentation in gifted programs - Opposition to the resegregation of the public schools through overrepresentation and/or underrepresentation in charter schools - p.
 Programs that address the alarming dropout rates of male students and the disproportionate teen pregnancy rate of Hispanic female students and encourage continuing education - q.
-Protection of undergraduate and graduate ethnic studies programs at universities and community colleges, and course offerings at the high school level.
+Protection of undergraduate and graduate ethnic studies programs at universities and community colleges, and course offerings at the high school level - Prevention of disproportionate referral of Hispanic students into the criminal justice system for violations of school discipline policies.

 The responsibility for developing and implementing programs for Hispanic children should be realized by state and local agencies, regardless of the availability of federal funds.
-(1972, 2013)
+(1972, 2022)

-B-17.
-Asian and Native Hawaiian or Other Pacific Islander Education
+B-18.
+Asian, Native Hawaiian, and Pacific Islander Education

-The National Education Association recognizes that the complex and diverse needs of Asian and Native Hawaiian or other Pacific Islander children require the direct involvement of Asian and Native Hawaiian or other Pacific Islander educators, parents/guardians, and community leaders in the development of programs that preserve the rich heritage of their cultures.
+The National Education Association recognizes that the complex and diverse needs of Asian and Native Hawaiian or other Pacific Islander children require the direct involvement of Asian, Native Hawaiian, and Pacific Islander educators, parents/guardians, and community leaders in the development of programs that preserve the rich heritage of their cultures.

-The Association believes in efforts that provide for the-
+The Association believes in racial equity principles at all levels of policymaking and efforts that provide for the-

 - a.
-Preservice and continuing education of teachers - b.
-Development of curriculum and instructional materials and programs, including English proficiency programs that are designed to meet the language needs of Asian and Native Hawaiian or other Pacific Islander students - c.
-Education of Asian and Native Hawaiian or other Pacific Islander adult refugees - d.
-Dissemination of programs and information that include the values, heritage, language, culture, and history of Asian and Native Hawaiian or other Pacific Islanders - e.
-Recognition of Asian and Native Hawaiian or other Pacific Islander educators as role models - f.
-Protection of undergraduate and graduate ethnic studies programs at universities and community colleges, and course offerings at the high school level.
+Preservice and continuing education of teachers - Development of curriculum and instructional materials and programs, including English proficiency programs that are designed to meet the language needs of Asian, Native Hawaiian, and Pacific Islander students - Education of Asian, Native Hawaiian, and Pacific Islander adult refugees - d.
+Dissemination of programs and information that include the values, heritage, language, culture, and history of Asian, Native Hawaiian, and Pacific Islanders peoples - e.
+Recognition of Asian, Native Hawaiian, and Pacific Islander educators as role models - f.
+Protection of undergraduate and graduate ethnic studies programs at universities and community colleges, and course offerings at the high school level - g.
+Preservation of Native Hawaiian languages - Recognition and acknowledgement of the vast range of cultures, languages, and histories encompassed in the Asian, Native Hawaiian, and Pacific Islander peoples - i.
+Inclusivity and representation of Asian, Native Hawaiian, and Pacific Islander peoples - j.
+Prevention of disproportionate referral of Asian, Native Hawaiian, and Pacific Islander students into the criminal justice system for violations of school discipline policies.

 The Association encourages opportunities to preserve, promote, and perpetuate Asian and Native Hawaiian or other Pacific Islander heritage and culture.
-(1979, 2011)
+(1979, 2022)

-B-18.
+B-19.
 Micronesian Education